pdcribeiro/todo/README.md

 ## TODO

-WIP goals and times
+Predicted duration and commit
-* 30 min | feat: start order tasks
+* 20 min | fix: can't edit tasks on mobile

+* Check if non state variables are working correctly

 Order tasks
 * Reorder existing tasks
     * Shift tasks
+    * If not swiping and not scrolling let event propagate
     * Update order in db
     * Handle drag outside of task element
 * Delete task